plutonheaven/prx-practical-lab/instructions/chapter_2_dgnss.md

 <mark> How to collect those analyses??

 ## 3.🏅Compete in the 2025 positioning leaderboard
+Try to obtain the best accuracy for the DGNSS solution.
+You may take into account the satellite elevation in the positioning algorithm to see if it improves the solution accuracy.

 Save your best solution in the folder `results/DGNSS.feather` using the function  `pd.DataFrame.to_feather` and add this file to your online repository.
 It will be evaluated and ranked against the other student teams' solutions.

-You can try to take into account the satellite elevation in the positioning algorithm to see if it improves the solution accuracy.

 You can use the following line to save your results dataframe in `feather` format:
 ```python